-Save extra money for excursions when backpacking Peru
+1. Save extra money for Peru backpacking excursions

 As always, even if the medical bills for consultations in a country are cheap, don’t ever travel without travel insurance.
 You never know what’s around the corner for you.
 We recommend Travel Insurance 4 Medical, as we’ve had a great experience with them through our long-term travels.

-There is a malaria risk in some parts of Peru
+6. There is a malaria risk in the more remote parts of Peru

 There is a risk of malaria in Peru, but generally only in the north where things get decidedly more jungly.
 If sticking to main cities you should be fine, but plan ahead for malaria tablets if you want to head inland to explore the Amazon, such as Iquitos.
 Malaria tablets can be bought over the counter from pharmacies in Peru, and will be a lot cheaper than if you were to buy them at home for North Americans.

 7. Entry requirements for Machu Picchu changed recently

 In order to control the environmental damage done by so many thousands of feet shuffling all over the historical ruins every year, Machu Picchu has put some new requirements in place for visitors and begun limiting the number of tickets available each day.
 To see these new rules, check out our guide to getting to Machu Picchu in 2020.

 8. Book during the best time for Peru backpacking